neoforged/Documentation/docs/resources/reloadlisteners.md

 ---
 # Reload Listeners

-In some situations, integrating with the existing resource systems provided by Minecraft or NeoForge just isn't going to cut it.
+In some situations, integrating with the [existing resource systems][resources] provided by Minecraft or NeoForge just isn't going to cut it.
 Instead, having your system load files by itself from a resource or data pack is more desirable.
 For this purpose, you can register a custom reload listener, implementing `PreparableReloadListener` or one of its subinterfaces/subclasses.

 The idea behind a reload listener is simple: When a resource pack or data pack reload happens, the listener is called upon to read its contents from the new set of resource or data packs.
 It will then keep the contents until the next reload, at which point the contents will be discarded and the cycle starts anew.

 ## Reloading

-Both resource pack and data pack reload function similar in principle, and only differ in timing and the location files are loaded from.
+Both resource pack and data pack reload function similar in principle and only differ in the associated [side][sides], and by extension the timing and the location files are loaded from.

 Client reload listeners load from resource packs (the `assets` folder).
 The first reload happens during startup on the physical client, and **never** on the physical server.
 Subsequent reloads are triggered when resource packs are changed in the Options menu, or by pressing F3+T.